make-all/HAMusicAssistantJukebox/README.md

 4. **Webhook ID** (`QUEUEWEBHOOK`):
    - Required to let home assistant know which queuing type to choose
-   - Create an automation with webhook trigger
+   - Create an automation with webhook trigger (See step 3 of Config & Setup)
-   - Save the automation (will set this up later)
+   - Save the automation
    - Copy the webhook ID from the trigger

 ## 2. Configuration and Setup